gokulsrepo/auth-frontend/README.md

 # User Authentication App (MERN Stack)

 This is a full-stack web application for user authentication built using the MERN stack.
-It allows users to register, login, and access protected resources.
+It allows users to register, login, and access the homepage.

 ## Features